huggingface/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

-Distributed inferencing with Intel Gaudi accelerators is also supported for SDXL.
-Here is an example of generating
-SDXL images in a distributed manner using two prompts on two HPUs:
+SDXL also supports distributed inferencing with Intel Gaudi accelerators.
+Below is an example of generating SDXL images in a distributed manner using two prompts on two HPUs:

 ```bash
 python ../gaudi_spawn.py --world_size 2 text_to_image_generation.py \